chapel-lang/chapel/tools/chplcheck/README.md

 `chplcheck` is a linter for the Chapel programming language implemented in Python using the [Python bindings for the compiler frontend](https://github.com/chapel-lang/chapel/tree/main/tools/chapel-py).
-It is intended to catch stylistics mistakes and bad practices in Chapel programs.
+It is intended to catch stylistic mistakes and bad practices in Chapel programs.
 It is also intended to be customizable and extensible, using a system of named 'rules' that lead to warnings.

 `chplcheck` supports the Language Server Protocol, allowing it to be used as part of your favorite editor.
-The following image demonstrates its use in my editor of choice, Neovim.
+The following image demonstrates its use in Neovim:

 ![Screenshot of code using `chplcheck`](./ineditor.png)